CCGL9058 Global Issues

 - Articulate a critical understanding on the complex urban-rural linkages and synergies associated with key sustainability issues.

-- Cultivate a deeper awareness of the influences of urbanization on the socioeconomic and ecological landscape of rural communities.
+- Cultivate a deeper awareness of the influences of urbanization and globalization on the socioeconomic and ecological landscape of rural communities.

 - Form a perspective on the mode of governance, policy levers and alternative technology for rural sustainability.

-- Develop a reflection on their choice of living and preference for urban development.
+- Develop a reflection on their choice of living and preference for urban and rural development.

 - Demonstrate the innovative and collaborative skills for rural revitalization.